-The Ban the Box law makes it illegal for most employers to ask about your convictions on a job application in the first stage of hiring.
+The Ban the Box law makes it illegal for most employers to ask about any cases on a job application in the first stage of hiring.

 At a later stage, when you get interviewed for the job, the employer can ask your permission to get a copy of your CORI.

 The employer can only check your criminal record history if you sign an acknowledgement form that says you know the employer is requesting your CORI or a criminal background check.
 This form will ask for personal information, such as your full name, your date and place of birth, your mother’s maiden name and father’s name, and your Social Security number to make sure it is your CORI the employer will receive.